josh-works/josh-works.github.io/_pages/work-together.md

 You have meaningful problems.
 I enjoy hearing about them and brain-storming on them.

-You and I have possibly already swapped emails, phone calls, possibly had coffee/drinks together, Zoom calls, or maybe a few years ago I said something that stuck in your head and you want to explore it some more.
+You and I have possibly already swapped emails, phone calls, possibly had coffee/drinks together, Zoom calls, etc. As a result of our prior conversations:

-Either you or I have a suspicion that we should talk a bit more directly about the problem at hand.

-Maybe we discussed something that would help bump your conversion rate from prospect to paying customer by 5%.
+- You or I have a suspicion that we should talk a bit more directly about the problem at hand (For example: Maybe we discussed something that would help bump your conversion rate from prospect to paying customer by 5%.)

-We might have discussed something that could help you negotate your salary up by $5000, or a way you can land a dream software development job.
+- We might have discussed something that could help you negotate your salary up by $5000, or a way you can land a dream software development job.

 Either way, _you_ know the scope of the impact I might have.
 If that figure might be just a few hundred or few thousand dollars, [book some time on my calendar for $50](https://calendly.com/joshthompson/roadmapping-50).

-If that figure could be tens/hundreds of thousands of dollars, [book some time on my calendar for $250](https://calendly.com/joshthompson/roadmapping)
+If that figure could be tens/hundreds of thousands of dollars, [set up a 1-hour "roadmapping" session for $250](https://calendly.com/joshthompson/roadmapping)

-_If you're paying with a company credit card, and/or you've said the words "quarterly projections" or "funnel" or "ARR/MRR" or "NDA" in the last few weeks, book the $250 session._
+_If you're paying with a company credit card, and/or you've said the words "quarterly projections" or "funnel" or "ARR/MRR" or "NDA" in the last few weeks, book the [$250 roadmapping session](https://calendly.com/joshthompson/roadmapping)._

 I'll deliver you 10x in value as you spend on the session, and if we end up working together in an ongoing fashion, I'll continue to deliver 10x what you pay me.

+## Persons that might be a good fit:

 - **Early-career Employees:** Career-related growth, or how to dovetail career and "non-career" growth goals side by side.
 How to most quickly level up your skills, understand how you deliver business value, etc. [Schedule something for free](https://calendly.com/joshthompson/coffee)
 - **Early-career Managers/Team Leads:** (IC's or Managers) How to discuss/make visible the business value you deliver.
 How to protect yourself and your team from the organization.
 How to improve the organization _by_ protecting yourself/your team.
 How to retain your current team, grow their organizational capacity, and make sure everyone is better off all the while.
 [Schedule something for $50](https://calendly.com/joshthompson/roadmapping-50)
-- **Early-stage Founders:** Targeted problem-solving that sits at the intersection of sales, marketing, and software development, when you don't have the resources or the network to quickly and responsibly make a full-time hire at a cost of $200,000/yr and 25% of your not-currently-filled-with-meetings work-hours.
+- **Early-stage Founders/Executives:** Targeted problem-solving that sits at the intersection of sales, marketing, and software development, when you don't have the resources or the network to quickly and responsibly make a full-time hire at a cost of $200,000/yr and 25% of your not-currently-filled-with-meetings work-hours.
 I sit at the intersection of marketing, sales, customer success, and software development.
 You know the math of what a 5-15% bump in customer LTV or a 5-15% decrease in CAC means to your ARR and runway.
 Lets talk.
 I love email, and it's nearly guaranteed we'll talk about it.
 [Book something for $250](https://calendly.com/joshthompson/roadmapping)
 - **Anyone who works (or wants to work) directly with other companies:** Are you interested in transitioning away from exclusively full-time employment?
 We'll talk about how to position your value to prospective companies, deliver more value, get paid more and ultimately get more power to exert influence in the world.
 This process can can be intimidating and overwhelming - let me help you out a little.

 -------------------------------